ebarrera89/go-structure-examples/README.md

 # Examples for my talk on structuring Go apps.

+Note: I created an updated version of this repo [here](https://github.com/katzien/app-structure-examples)!
+These talks are 3+ years old now and I've changed my opinion on some of this stuff since then, so don't treat them as 100% "up to date". 🙂

 ## Links to video and slides:

 _Note: these talks refer to [release (git tag) v1.0](https://github.com/katzien/go-structure-examples/releases/tag/v.10) of this repository._